kottans/mock-repo/README.md

 Hi,

 this is a training repository for [Kottans web course](https://github.com/Kottans/web).
-You can try sending pull-requests to this repoistory proposing a change..
+You can try sending pull-requests to this repository proposing a change.
-The change can be anytthing you like - for example, fixing a typo in README.md.
+The change can be anything you like - for example, fixing a typo in README.md.
 Consider this phrase, for example:

 *internationally misspelled phrase*